We may earn income from links in this post. Please read this Disclosure for details.

-So whether you’re looking for a luxury hotel inside the airport, a cheap hotel with a free shuttle to the airport or a midrange hotel with a shuttle (and an outdoor swimming pool), here are my top choices in each category at Aeropuerto Internacional Benito Juárez (Airport Code MEX):
+Whether you’re looking for a luxury hotel inside the airport, a cheap hotel with a free shuttle to the airport or a midrange hotel with a shuttle (and an outdoor swimming pool), here are my top choices for the best hotels near Mexico City Airport.

 1. Best Luxury Hotel Inside Mexico City Airport – Courtyard by Marriott